 River and stream whitewater is usually (but not always) fairly constant, so my adjustments are usually just to vary the amount of motion blur.
 But when I’m photographing waves, the timing of the waves is as important as the motion blur.
 It helps to stand back and observe the waves for a while to get a sense for any patterns.
 Watching the direction of the waves and the size of the approaching swells not only allows me to time my exposures more efficiently, it also keeps me safe (and dry).

-Few images validate the power of the camera’s unique vision better than a scene etched with the parallel arcs of rotating stars (yes, I know it’s actually not the stars that are rotating).
+Few images validate the power of the camera’s unique vision better than a scene etched with the parallel arcs of rotating stars (yes, I know it’s not actually the stars that are rotating).
 Nothing like human reality, the camera’s view of the night sky is equal parts beautiful and revealing.
 (Can you think of a faster, more effective way to demonstrate Earth’s rotation than a star trail image?)

 Here are the factors that determine the amount of stellar motion: